opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 4. in the search bar at the top of the side panel, type "OpenSheetMusicDisplay"
 5. Click "Add Block" on the "OpenSheetMusicDisplay" result

+**NOTE:** If updating to version 1.0.0 from previous versions, you will need to "Attempt Recovery" on anywhere the block has been included.
+We have switched to server-side rendering, and this should now not happen with future updates.

 == Frequently Asked Questions ==